20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 # Dynamic Timestepping

-One of the simplest and most effective strategies for dynamic timestepping is to ensure that the distance a lightray moves is limited to some constant.
+One of the simplest and most effective strategies for dynamic timestepping is to ensure that the distance[^dist] a lightray moves is limited to some constant.
 The simplest version of this looks something like this:

+[^dist]: We're using manhatten coordinate distance.
+You could use more advanced schemes - and these would work well, but bear in mind that calculating the timestep has a cost in itself and can end up having a significant overhead

 ```c++
 valuef get_timestep(v4f position, v4f velocity)